theta360developers/webapi/README.md

 # RICOH THETA API HTTP Community Tests

-Last updated February 2, 2021.
+Last updated February 5, 2021.

-IMPORTANT: Some of the code examples are now in `/packages/theta/lib/src/`
+IMPORTANT: Some of the code examples are now in the [theta library on GitHub](https://github.com/codetricity/theta) in `/packages/theta/lib/src/`

 Welcome to our repository of RICOH THETA WebAPI tests based on contributions of from the [theta360.guide independent community](https://www2.theta360.guide/).
 This is